Nick Drake: Personal life

 By late 1974, Drake's weekly retainer from Island had ceased, and his depression meant that he remained in contact with only a few close friends.
 He had tried to stay in touch with Sophia Ryde, whom he had met in London in 1968.
 Ryde has been described by Drake's biographers as "the nearest thing" to a girlfriend in his life, but she used the description "best (girl) friend".
 In a 2005 interview, Ryde said that a week before he died, she had sought to end the relationship: "I couldn't cope with it.
 I asked him for some time.
 And I never saw him again."
-As with the relationship he had shared with fellow folk musician Linda Thompson, Drake's relationship with Ryde was not consummated.
+John Martyn claimed to have had a heated argument with Drake around a month before the latter's death which was never reconciled.
+Phill Brown later said that this "destroyed" Martyn.

+Drake's perceived inability to connect has led to speculation about his sexuality.
+Boyd detected a virginal quality in Drake's lyrics and music and notes that he never knew of him behaving in a sexual way with anyone, male or female.
+Ian MacDonald, who was distantly acquainted with Drake at Cambridge, wrote that he "was probably fonder of sex than has been suggested so far, but otherwise he held aloof from worldly attachment".
+The claim that Drake died a virgin has been falsely attributed to his sister Gabrielle, who responded that "I never said any such thing because I don't know!
+I have no idea.
+And I don't mind what he was."